BUI Crimes in Pasco County

 For cases prosecuted in Pasco County, FL, the crime of boating under the influence (BUI) requires proof beyond all reasonable doubt of the following elements:

-- to the extent his or her normal faculties were impaired; or
+• to the extent their normal faculties were impaired; or

 On the waterways in Florida, officers conduct stops on vessels because of violations of the rules of navigation on the waterway or during a routine safety check.
 For purposes of a BUI investigation, a vessel might include a boat, personal watercraft, jet ski, or wave runner.

-During the initial stop, the officer is trained to identify the operator of the vessel and look for signs of intoxication including the distinct odor of an alcoholic beverage coming from the subject’s breath.
-When alcohol impairment is suspected, the officer will often report seeing red, watery, or bloodshot eyes, slurred speech, and being unsteady on his or her feet.
+During the initial stop, the officer is trained to identify the operator of the vessel and look for signs of intoxication, including the distinct odor of an alcoholic beverage coming from the subject’s breath.
+When alcohol impairment is suspected, the officer will often report seeing red, watery, or bloodshot eyes, slurred speech, and unsteady feet.

-The officer will ask the subject if he had anything to drink to see if the operator will admit to consuming alcohol.
+The officers are trained to ask the subject if they had anything to drink to see if there is an admission of consuming alcohol.

 If the officer has sufficient cause to suspect intoxication, he might request the subject to submit to the so-called seated battery of Field Sobriety Exercises (SFSE).
 If the officer believes that the subject performed poorly on SFST’s, then the officer might make an arrest for BUI.